 Overall, termination may be lawful, but only if you have followed fair and reasonable procedures.

 The first question is whether you asked the employee about their medical history, in the course of the recruitment process, or whether the job was offered subject to a satisfactory medical.
-However, bear in mind that under the Equality Act (which came into force on October 1st 2010), you are limited in the health-related questions you can ask prior to offering a job.
+However, bear in mind that under the Equality Act, you are limited in the health-related questions you can ask prior to offering a job.
 For example, you can ask health-related questions to help you make ‘reasonable adjustments’ for the person to attend the selection process, or to help you decide if the applicant can carry out a function that is essential to the job.
 If you did ask and no problems were revealed at interview stage, but they became apparent shortly after they started, then potentially you may be able to dismiss them.
 However, it will depend on the nature of their condition, and how it is likely to affect the job.

 If you asked no questions and no medical was required, then you are potentially on more difficult ground.
 Either way, you need to consider whether the neurological condition is a disability under the Equality Act.
 If so, you are also obliged to consider whether it would be possible to make ‘reasonable adjustments’ to enable the employee to do the job, or alternatively to provide another job.